-Operational Risk related MIS is reported through the central ORM system (ROR - Reveleus Operational Risk), as follows:
+Operational Risk related MIS is reported through the central ORM system (ROR - Reveleus Operational Risk and GRC - Governance, Risk and Control), as follows:

-- Incident Management (IM) Module - for reporting of Risk Events

-- Issue and Action Management (IAM) Module - for tracking of Issues and Actions emanating from Risk Events, Audit Issues, Regulatory Issues and other risk related issues

-- Key Indicator (KI) Module - for reporting of Key Risk Indicators (KRI)

-- Risk and Control Self Assessment (RCSA) Module - to facilitate the half-yearly Risk and Control Self Assessment process.
+- Incident Management (INC) Module in GRC for reporting of Risk Events (including near miss and timing error, etc.) - Issue and Action Management (I&A) Module in GRC for tracking of issues and actions emanating from Risk Events, Audit Issues, Regulatory Issues and other risk related issues - Key Indicator (KI) Module in ROR for reporting and monitoring of Key Risk Indicators (KRI) - Risk and Control Self-Assessment (RCSA) Module in ROR- to facilitate and record the assessment of the Risk and Control Self-Assessment process.

-RCSA implementation has been completed and review and assessment is performed on a half yearly basis
+RCSA review and assessment is performed as per risk based frequency approach.

-The Operational Risk Profile including MIS relating to the above is placed at the monthly meetings of the India Operational Risk Committee (IORC).
+The Operational Risk Profile including relevant MIS relating to the above is placed at the monthly India Operational Risk Committee (IORC).